alecrios/css-style-guide/README.md

 ### No space before colon, one space after

-This configuration is most readable, because this is how it is used in the English language.
+This configuration is the most readable, because it matches colon usage in the English language.

 ``` css
 /* Wrong */